-The Center for Religious & Spiritual Life supports a variety of student-run religious organizations.
+The Center for Religious & Spiritual Life supports a variety of student-run groups.
 Contact the organization heads to find out more, or propose an organization of your own!

 Al Iman is a Muslim Students' Association affiliated with MSA National, dedicated to create an environment for Muslims and non-Muslims to come together and participate in social events.
 Al Iman’s goals include planning activities to better enable Smith students to understand Islam, its image in the world, and its political, spiritual, and human implications.
 The organization promotes values that circle around unity, a local and global community, and the value of humanity.